yazz/VisualJS/README.md

 ## Benefits
 - Easy drag and drop interface (like Visual Basic, except it uses Javascript as the scripting language)
-- Open source MIT license so you can use it wherever you like
+- Permissive license: Open source MIT license so you can use it wherever you like
 - Easy to distribute apps.
 Apps can be compiled to a single HTML file and sent by email (even SQLite database apps)
-- Works almost everywhere: Windows, Linux, Mac, Raspberry PI, NodeJS, Docker, Kubernetes, OpenShift, Istio
+- Works almost anywhere: Windows, Linux, Mac, Raspberry PI, NodeJS, Docker, Kubernetes, OpenShift, Istio
-- Editor works locally and offline without internet connectivity on your laptop
+- Works offline: Editor works locally and offline without internet connectivity on your laptop
 - Can read MS Access databases (even Linux or Mac can read MS Access files)
 <br/><br/><br/>